amslvc/tic_tac-toe/README.md

 # tic_tac-toe
- My version of the Tic Tac Toe game
+ My version of the Tic Tac Toe game.

+ Playing around with JavaScript and React.